dsurujon/entropy_adaptation/README.md

 #### pbp2X
 Function: Penicillin-binding protein 2X, one of the primary transpeptidases targeted by β-lactams.
 Adaptation relevance: Mutations here reduce β-lactam binding and are a well-established mechanism of penicillin resistance in pneumococci

-#### dltD
-Function: Part of the DltABCD system that adds D-alanine to teichoic acids, reducing cell surface negative charge.
-Adaptation relevance: Altered teichoic acid D-alanination changes cell envelope stress tolerance and can modulate susceptibility to stressors

-#### ssrA
-Function: ssrA encodes tmRNA, central to the ribosome rescue system / trans-translation.
-Interpretation: Adaptive response to stalled ribosomes or translation stress.
-Mechanistically, this fits with what you saw in other antibiotics: stress on translation or protein homeostasis pathways prompts convergent selection on supporting systems (tRNA modification + ribosome rescue).